97arushisharma/97arushisharma/README.md

 ### Hi there 👋

 I am Arushi Sharma.
 I love working with different languages, learning new technologies and tools.
-My current obsession is over Apache Pulsar, Scala and Go.
+My current obsession is over Scala and Go.
 I wish to collaborate and work on cutting-edge technology.

 <!--